Viking Home For The Elderly in Anaheim, CA

 Pros

-• pro Families experience peace of mind knowing their loved ones are safe, well cared for, and loved.
+• pro Families experience peace of mind knowing their loved ones are safe, cared for, and loved.

 Cons

-• pro The new Apartment Manager is cold as an icicle and poor at relating to residents.
+• pro The new Apartment Manager is exceptional at recruiting new residents, but very poor at relating to them.

 • pro The motto “Everyone is Someone” has gone by the wayside.